Proxy Voting Policies and Procedures

 FTCI’S PROXY VOTING POLICIES AND PRINCIPLES

 FTCI's proxy voting positions have been developed based on years of experience with proxy voting and corporate governance issues.
 These principles have been reviewed by various members of FTCI's organization, including portfolio management, legal counsel, and FTCI's officers.
-The Board of Directors of Franklin Templeton’s U.S.-registered mutual funds will approve the proxy voting policies and procedures annually.
+The Board of Directors of Franklin Templeton’s U.S.-registered investment companies will approve the proxy voting policies and procedures annually.

 The following guidelines reflect what FTCI believes to be good corporate governance and behavior: